fredericraymond/MicrobiomeBlogContent/AnnotatedMicrobiomeBibliography.md

 4. Inflammation may favor pathogen colonization.
 Although they mention probiotics, the focus of the paper is on pathogens.

-> Reports from germ-free and antibiotic-treated mice may suggest a more passive form of colonization resistance in which antibiotics, rather than diminishing the presence of actively protective commensals, could be disrupting the microbial ecosystem in a manner that pathogens are able to exploit
+> Reports from germ-free and antibiotic-treated mice may suggest a more passive form of colonization resistance in which antibiotics, rather than diminishing the presence of actively protective commensals, could be disrupting the microbial ecosystem in a manner that pathogens are able to exploit.

 ## The microbiome and food